al1brn/geonodes/docs/Node.md

 ## chain_label

-Chain label used when labeling chained nodes
-eg: separate property of Vector is labeled: {chain_label}.separate
+Label to use when building chain labels

 ## input_geometry_bsocket

-The input geometry socket when exists
+The input geometry blender socket

 ## fed_nodes

-All the fed nodes (nodes connected to one output socket)
+List of the node with input sockets connected with this socket

 ## switch_input_sockets

-Utility method switch the links fo two sockets/
+Utility method which switchs the links of two sockets.

+:param index0: The first index
+:param index1: The second index
+:type index0: int
+:typ index1: int

-Used when implementing operators
+Used when implementing operators __rxxx___

 ## plugged

-Sockets plugged to an input socket
+The liste of plugged sockets

+:param index: the index of the socket to consider
+:type index: int
+:return: The list of connected sockets
+:rtype: list of DataSockets

 ## plug

 Plug the values to the input socket whose index is provided.

+:param index: The index of the input sockets (a valid index for Node.inputs)
+:param values: Each value can be an acceptable default value for the socket or an output socket
+:type index: int
+:type values: list of values

 Since an input socket can be multi input, the values argument is a list.